elbanic/codingtraining/wordcount/README.md

 ## WordCount

+Write a program that receives a string and then prints the input string and the number of characters in the string.

 * Output Example:
 	* Please input text that you want to count of character : hello!
 	* 'hello!' has 6 characters